cms-analysis/HiggsAnalysis-CombinedLimit/docs/what_combine_does/model_and_likelihood.md

 #### Parameter of Interest Model

-As in the template-based case, the parameter of interest model, $M_{cp}(\vec{\mu})$, can take on arbitrary forms [defined by the user](../../part2/physicsmodels/#model-building).
+As in the template-based case, the parameter of interest model, $M_{cp}(\vec{\mu})$, can take on different forms [defined by the user](../../part2/physicsmodels/#model-building).
 The default model is one where $\vec{\mu}$ simply scales the signal processes' normalizations.

 #### Shape Morphing Effects

-The user may define any number of nuisance parameters which morph the shape of the pdf according to arbitrary functional forms.
+The user may define any number of nuisance parameters which morph the shape of the pdf according to functional forms defined by the user.
-These nuisance parameters are included as $\vec{\theta}_\rho$ uncertainties, which may have gaussian or uniform constraints, and include arbitrary user-defined process normalization effects.
+These nuisance parameters are included as $\vec{\theta}_\rho$ uncertainties, which may have gaussian or uniform constraints, and include user-defined process normalization effects.

 ### Combining template-based and parametric Likelihoods